-Think of the Chase Sapphire Reserve is the older brother of the Chase Sapphire Preferred Card.
+Think of the Chase Sapphire Reserve as the bigger sibling of the Chase Sapphire Preferred Card.

 But there’s an extra restriction beyond the 5/24 rule: You can only have either the Chase Sapphire Preferred Card or the Chase Sapphire Reserve – not both, at least within a four-year period.
 That means you must choose wisely when it comes time to pick your Sapphire card.
 And one of these two cards should definitely take one of your 5/24 slots.

 Right now, the sign-up bonus on the Sapphire Reserve is 60,000 points after spending $4,000 in the first three months – up from the standard 50,000 point bonus for the same spending requirement.
 And because of the value of these points, that’s worth at least $900 towards travel.